Divorce

 Some advantages include:

-• First to speak in court (although the flip-side of this is sometimes it’s advantageous to have the last word)
+• First to speak in court (although the flip side of this is sometimes it is advantageous to have the last word)

 • Set the overall tone of the case